 How Long After a Car Accident Can You Claim Injury?

-If you become injured in an accident, your first priority is getting better.
+If you become injured in an accident, your priority is getting better.
 Your second priority may be returning to work or getting your car fixed.
 However, as you begin to improve, the medical bills can start to pile up.
 The doctor may even inform you that you cannot return to work in the same position you did before.
 Mental health problems could also emerge as you struggle to cope with what happened and the reduced quality of life it led to.
 This may lead you to ask how long after your car accident can you claim you injury?

 Filing a personal injury claim can help you recover some or all of those damages.
 If the insurance company or court determines that the responsible driver was negligent, you may even receive punitive damages.
 Drunk driving, speeding or initially fleeing the scene can all increase the likelihood of you receiving punitive damages.